ByVictorrr/RPI-Camera-EC2-Backup/README.md

-# Added Feature Involving EC2 to silvanmelchior/RPi_Cam_Web_Interface
+# RPI Camera EC2 BACKUP

+This project was essentially a addon to https://github.com/silvanmelchior/RPi_Cam_Web_Interface.
+Using an EC2 server to automate backups, for camera and video feeds while deleting data on the rpi.

 There are two scripts one for the ec2 server and one for the rpi zero.

 The script for rpi zero backups up the videos/images per day to the remote ec2 server created by aws and then deletes the data recorded on the rpi zero to save space.

-The script for the ec2 server makes a new director with month - yr - day every day at the same time the rpi zero backs up the data to the ec2 server.
+The script for the ec2 server makes a new directory with month - day - year.
+Every day at the same time (described in crontab) the rpi zero backs up the data to the ec2 server.

 ## steps